fallahn/xygine/Demo/readme.md

 Maps are simple [Tiled](http://www.mapeditor.org) tmx format maps which obey a few simple rules:

-One tile layer.
+A tile layer.
 Tiles are 64px square, and the total map size is 16x17 tiles in size.
 There are two rows of empty tiles top and bottom to allow for teleporting nodes.
+Multiple tile layers may exist, but will be rendered to a single layer when the map is loaded and will always appear behind other game sprites.

 One object layer named 'solid'.
 Rectangular objects placed on this layer mark out solid map geometry which cannot be passed through.
 Other shapes